We may earn money or products from the companies mentioned in this post. This helps support what we do and in no way costs you a thing.

 Many tourists and locals have claimed that they have seen an apparition.
 The common belief is that if you approach the gravestone on a full moon night, you can see blood coming out from the headstone.
 According to the cemetery administrator, the family stone of Kate Blood is the most visited, and this particular place has found a home in many haunted books.
 However, modern theorists have said that there have been no traces of any supernatural activity in this place.

-If you want to find the grave within the Riverside Cemetery, you need to walk for a short distance down a sloping trail that has been fully cordoned off from vehicular traffic.
+If you want to find the grave within the Riverside Cemetery, you only have a short walk down a sloping trail that has been fully cordoned off from vehicular traffic.
 It is located on the Fox River bluff, and it is made separate from the main grounds of the cemetery.
 One may also approach the site from a trailhead of the Peabody Park.

 Other posts you may enjoy: